 Update on Caribbean American Trade and Culture Center Development

-As we celebrate our 31st Anniversary we express our gratitude to our partners – Federal, State, City, and Borough for their continued commitment to assist CACCI in bringing this historic initiative to fruition.
+As we celebrate our 36st Anniversary we express our gratitude to our partners – Federal, State, City, and Borough for their continued commitment to assist CACCI in bringing our initiatives initiative to fruition.